Nissan Kicks: Global market (P15; 2016)

 Originally unveiled as a concept in 2014, the Nissan Kicks was showcased across Brazil during summer 2016 to promote the Summer Olympics, of which Nissan was a lead sponsor.
 The crossover went on sale in China in July 2017, replacing the Livina C-Gear.

 The Kicks made the North American debut on 29 November 2017 at the Los Angeles Auto Show and was slated to be on sale in June 2018.
 Imported from Mexico, it replaced the Juke and also indirectly replaced the Versa Note as a subcompact hatchback offering in the region.
 The Kicks was launched in the Middle East in December 2017.

 The Kicks features a standard touchscreen audio system with Bluetooth for hands-free calling and wireless stereo audio streaming, as well as USB integration and a rearview backup camera display.
 Up-level models also offer an upgraded infotainment system Apple CarPlay and Android Auto smartphone integration, as well as a Bose premium amplified audio system that features small speakers mounted in the front headrests.

 In August 2024, the Kicks in Mexico and Canada continued to be sold alongside the new model as the Kicks Play.
-The Play model will also come to the U.S. in early 2025.
+The Play model went on sale in the U.S. in early 2025, and was discontinued after the 2025 model year.